popey/snappy-docs/reference/snapcraft-command.md

 **Usage:** `snapcraft push [OPTIONS] <snap-file>`

 Push `<snap-file>` to the store.
-This operationg will block until the store finishes processing the snap.
+This operation will block until the store finishes processing the snap.
 Note that the snap must first be registered to your account, see the [`register`](#register) command for more information.

 By default, this command will simply create a new revision in the store and run the automated checks; it won't be released into any channel.
 One may request the snap be released into one or more channels by specifying the `--release` option with a comma-separated list of channels.